10 Glues, Tapes, And Adhesives You Need For RV Repair Projects

 6. Duct Tape

-Duct tape has been around and used for so long that even the Egyptians had pictographs of it displayed on the walls inside the pyramids… just kidding.
-But, if it were around back then, I’m sure the Egyptians would have used and appreciated it.
-Use it for virtually any RV repair project from repairing a ripped tarp, sealing a window leak in a pinch, making a homemade bandage out of a piece of it and a paper towel, and heck, you can even make a jacket out of it… watch the Red Green Show for many other uses.
+Duct tape can be used for virtually any RV repair project from repairing a ripped tarp, to sealing a window leak in a pinch, making a homemade bandage out of a piece of it and a paper towel, and heck, you can even make a jacket out of it… watch the Red Green Show for many other uses.

 8. EternaBond Tape